 A better solution is to have separate pet beds so everyone can get great rest.
 You can even make it a DIY project using your old clothing or bedding so they have something comforting to snuggle up up with.

 Keep a Pro-Sleep Environment

 Small things in your environment can affect comfort and rest, even if they aren’t obviously distracting.
 Clean and comfortable bedrooms simply invite better rest.

 The ideal temperature for sleep according to research is in the neighborhood of 60 to 70 degrees.
 There is some variance for personal preference, but generally cooler temperatures are best for maintaining restful sleep.

 Our bodies natural see a temperature dip at night, so it’s thought that being too hot might work against this effect and prevent deeper sleep.
 Adjust the thermostat and see what works for best for you.
 If you and your partner have significantly different preferences, using different blankets or a dual-sided temperature control device could help keep the peace.

 Breathable fabrics like cotton and wool help balance temperatures and wick away moisture, so you’re less prone to overheat or feel too cool.
 Some synthetics like polyester can keep heat and moisture in, making sleep unpleasant.
 If you find yourself tossing covers off mid-night or waking in a sweat, make sure your bedding or pajamas aren’t the culprit.

-There are also a few performance fabrics that may be helpful to look for in sheets in and mattress covers, including Outlast, which helps wick moisture for a cooler feel, and Celliant, which helps regulate body heat and promote circulation with advanced infrared technology.
+There are also a few performance fabrics that may be helpful to look for in sheets in and mattress covers, including Outlast, which helps wick moisture for a cooler feel, and Celliant®, which increases local circulation to promote more restful sleep and faster recovery using advanced infrared technology.

 16. Green it Up